 MVSD EMERGENCY PREPAREDNESS PLAN

-Each emergency presents a unique set of variables, which will be evaluated prior to a decision to use School Messenger.
+Each emergency presents a unique set of variables, which will be evaluated prior to a decision to use ParentSquare.
 Those variables include nature of emergency, time of emergency, estimated duration of emergency, impact on immediate safety of students, direction given by law enforcement and emergency services agencies, and others.
 The District's highest priority is to first evaluate and respond to the emergency and ensure the immediate safety of students; and then to notify parents/guardians if the individual emergency dictates.

 Please ensure that your contact information is up-to-date in the school district's database so that you receive ParentSquare messages where you can be reached.
 Any adjustments in your contact information can be made by contacting your local school.
-It is important to keep your contact information up-to-date at all times, even changes in email addresses.
+It is important to keep your contact information up-to-date at all times, especially changes in text phone numbers and email addresses.

 When you receive an Alert from ParentSquare, please regard it as very important.
 Do not call the school or the District Office.
 If it is an emergency notification, it will include instructions.